 As noted in Table 9-2, the Town of Walkersville owns 437 acres of parks and open space.
 Approximately 170 acres is active recreation parkland primarily located within two parks - the Heritage Farm Park and Walkersville Community Park.
 The Heritage Farm Park is located on the north side of Devilbiss Bridge Road, east of Glade Road and offers ball fields, soccer fields, a practice golf course, picnic pavilions, playgrounds, community gardens, and walking paths.
-Recent improvements at Heritage Farm Park include the construction of a multi-purpose recreation building and planned improvements include repairs to the walking paths and the addition of sun shades adjacent to the two playgrounds.
+Recent improvements at Heritage Farm Park include the construction of a multi-purpose recreation building and planned improvements include the replacement of the playset adjacent to the smaller pavilion and the addition of sun shades adjacent to the two playgrounds.

 The Walkersville Community Park is located on Kenneth Drive and includes picnic pavilions, playground equipment, horseshoe pits, gaga ball, tennis courts, walking paths, a basketball court, softball fields and volleyball court.
-Recent improvements at Community Park include the addition of a large playset, and modifications to the tennis courts to allow pickleball as well as tennis.
-Planned improvements include the construction of additional walking paths, the addition of sunshades by the playground, and expansion of the parking lot.
+Recent improvements at Community Park include the addition of a large playset, modifications to the tennis courts to allow pickleball as well as tennis, the extension of the walking paths, and the expansion of the parking lot.
+Planned improvements include the addition of sunshades by the playground areas.

 A small neighborhood park, Creamery Park, is located on the west side of Glade Road and totals 2 acres.
 Creamery Park has a picnic pavilion, basketball court and playground equipment.
-The parking lot was recently paved and striped, and planned improvements include the construction of an inclusive playset and ADA-compliant access to the playground area.
+Recent improvements included the paving and striping of the parking lot w, the construction of an inclusive playset, and construction of ADA-compliant pedestrian access to the playground area.